jimthompson5802/spark_helper/README.md

 # Spark Helper

-A Python package to simplify working with Apache Spark by providing utilities for SparkSession creation and configuration management.
+A Python package to simplify working with Apache Spark by providing utilities to generate user modifiable Spark configuration parameters and SparkSession creation.

 ## Features